505 990 km2

 |Distance (total)||: 67.9 km|

 [Monday 4 June : León, Spain] We don't have time on this trip to walk the entire distance from St Jean Pied-de-Port to Santiago, so we had decided to skip the section between Pamplona and León, some 450 kilometres to the west.
-So for once we had a leisurely morning before our train, strolling around Pamplona, drinking coffee and looking in shop windows.
+That allowed us a leisurely morning before our train, during which we strolled around Pamplona, drank coffee and looked in shop windows.
 Pamplona really is a charming city - the winding cobbled lanes of the old town are home to great many gracious buildings, atmospheric restaurants and interesting little squares.
 At noon we checked out of our guest house and took a bus to the train station, where we stood in the queue at the ticket counter wondering how difficult it would be to get our train tickets printed - we had bought them online the night before but had no way of printing the tickets; all we had was a reference number.
 But things are slick and organized in Europe these days ... we gave the guy at the counter a piece of paper with our ticket details on it and tried to explain the problem in broken Spanish but we needn't have bothered; he understood exactly, didn't say a word and within seconds we had our tickets.

 The four hour train trip west to the city of León was relaxed and uneventful, and by 5:30 PM we were walking up Avenue de Ordoño II from the train station.
 After a couple of wrong turns in the typically confusing streets of old town we arrived at the address of the hotel we'd booked into ... to find the place shut up and closed, dark inside, without even a sign in the window or a bell to ring.
 Now what?
 All the shops and buildings in the street were closed.
 We walked to both ends of the road and checked the names but there was no doubt - it was the right street and the number matched the address on the booking.
 Round the corner I found a woman standing in a shop doorway and asked her but she simply confirmed that we were in the right place.
 What was going on here?

-The tourist information office was a short distance away, in the main square opposite León's imposing Gothic cathedral, so we went there - even though it was now 6 PM I had no doubt it would still be open.
+The tourist information office was a short distance away, in the main square opposite León's imposing Gothic cathedral, so we went there - thankfully it was still open even though it was past 6 PM.
 I approached the lady behind the counter and started explaining the problem, but as soon as she saw the name of the hotel on the piece of paper I handed her she reached behind her for a map of León, circled another hotel just across the square and pointed to it.
 "Their reception is here" she said.
 She must have seen my confused face because she smiled and added "It's no problem - both hotels have the same owner.
 This is the main one".

 "Gracias senora" I replied.
 I looked more closely at the map and realized that the second hotel she had circled was right on the corner of the main square, no more than 50 metres away from where we were.
 Obviously many other guests at the hotel we'd booked into had faced the same problem we had, and had also visited the tourist information office in confusion - the people there knew all about it.
 But more confusion was still to come ...